 Can children do a blacksmith forging experience?

 Yes, I’m happy to have children on a Blacksmith Forging Experience.

 If the child is aged 16 or under, we ask that a parent or other adult comes along with them.
 The parent be present (cost £120), or can also do a forging experience (cost for 2 people £205).
 We’re happy to have children as young as age 7.

 Yes.
 Most people make a small knife, typically a cheese knife, but people could also make a coat hook, bottle opener, arrow head or something else.

 I’m happy for anything to be made that can be done (with my help) during the time we have available.

-Feel free to mention when booking if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.
+Feel free to mention when booking / buying a voucher if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.